smolak/ts-2/docs/DESIGN.md

 ### 4. Organization Flow

 ```
-Open Categories → Create New Category → Organize URLs → Bulk Actions → Search & Filter
+Open Tags → Create New Tag → Organize URLs → Bulk Actions → Search & Filter
 ```

 **Key Steps:**

-1. User opens categories sidebar
+1. User opens tags sidebar
-2. Create new category with name and description
+2. Create new tag with name and description
-3. Drag and drop URLs into categories
+3. Drag and drop URLs into tags
 4. Use bulk actions to organize multiple URLs
 5. Search and filter to find specific content